Aachiko/Microsoft-Movie-Market-Analysis/README.md

 ## Business Problem
 This project aims to have an in-depth look into the possibility of Microsoft joining the movie industry as a key player in creating original video content and a movie studio.
 Data collected will be used to observe current trends in top-performing movie genres and studios.
-## Data
-The data is selected from IMDB, TMDB, TN, and Rotten Tomatoes.
-The dataset contains
 ## DATA SOURCES
 Data analysis will be sourced from several databases.
 Important to this project are grossing figures, movie budgets, and the top-performing studios that will be sourced from Box Office Movies, IMDB, TMDB, and TN databases.